Remaster-Expert-1829/tiC-taC-toe/README.md

 v0.5 will contain functions to ensure better flow of control throughout the program and fix the above two issues

 -SonicX1829 (Remaster Expert)

+Fixed all the issue with addition of functions in the program =-_-